njeanne/trajectories_contacts/README.md

-# Molecular Dynamics Trajectory contacts analysis
+# Molecular Dynamics Trajectory hydrogen bonds analysis

 From molecular dynamics trajectory files (*.nc), the script performs a trajectory analysis to search contacts.
 It looks for the hydrogen bonds between the atoms of two different residues.